 - Wheels on Meals, which has what many consider to be one of the greatest fight scenes put on film; a duel between Jackie and Benny "The Jet" Urquidez.
 This is the first of two films in which he would guest star, with the other being Dragons Forever, described further below.

-- The weird title is due to a superstitious executive, as the studio had recently suffered two expensive flops that both began with the letter M.
+- The weird title is due to a superstitious executive, as the studio had recently suffered two expensive flops that both began with the letter M. It worked.